botpress/botpress/docs/database.md

 ### Tables

 There is a single built-in table called `users`.
-There's also a method [`db.saveUser`](core-reference.md/#saveuseruserobject---promise) that connectors modules should use to save users to the database.
+There's also a method [`db.saveUser`](core-reference.md/#saveuseruserobject---promise) that connectors' modules should use to save users to the database.

 The convention is to prepend the name of your module to your tables, for example `analytics-interactions`, `messenger-config`.